Close Menu

 As Nigeria continues its journey towards military self-sufficiency, the Defence Ministry is calling for ongoing investment in research, development, and technical education.

-The aim is to create a robust ecosystem where local talent, innovation, and industry work hand-in-hand to meet the country’s defence needs.
+Nigeria aims to build robust ecosystem uniting local talent, innovation, industry for defence needs.

 Experts believe that with sustained government support and strategic partnerships.